Budapestby VisitCity Guides

 Dandár Baths

-The intimate facility features indoor medicinal pools at 38°C and 36°C, a 20°C plunge pool, and outdoor thermal pools with experience elements.
+The intimate facility has indoor medicinal pools at 38°C and 36°C, a 20°C plunge pool, and outdoor thermal pools with experience elements.
 Amenities include sauna, steam room, massage services, and a relaxation area with sun loungers.

 The local atmosphere and budget-friendly pricing make Dandár popular among neighborhood residents seeking regular therapeutic treatments.
 The water's sodium, calcium, magnesium, bicarbonate, sulfate, chloride, and fluoride content helps degenerative joint diseases and chronic inflammation.